Frequently Asked Questions

 answered by Dr. Pierre Kory and Dr. Paul Marik (FLCCC Alliance)

-There have been many questions about ivermectin, and rightly so.
+There are many questions about COVID-19 prevention and treatment, and that’s understandable.
 Below we provide detailed and comprehensive answers to the most common questions we have received.
-First and foremost, many simply ask, “Can ivermectin really do all you’ve said it can do—prevent and treat all phases of COVID-19 disease?
+First and foremost, many simply ask, “Can ivermectin really do all you’ve said it can do—prevent and treat all phases of COVID -19 disease?
 It seems too good to be true – again.”

 More recently, profound anti-viral and anti-inflammatory properties of ivermectin have been identified.
 In COVID-19 specifically, studies show that one of its several anti-viral properties is that it strongly binds to the spike protein, keeping the virus from entering the cell.
 These effects, along with its multiple abilities to control inflammation, both explain the markedly positive trial results already reported, and poise ivermectin to again achieve similar historic impacts via the eradication of COVID-19.

 Because Ivermectin has 5 different mechanisms of action against coronaviruses, the medication is also effective with the different variants of the virus.
 We have adjusted our dosage of Ivermectin in the protocols and have added additional medications and measures to help make the protocols more effective against the variants.
 The current protocols can be found online here.
 Always discuss the protocols first with your own physician.

 Making a risk/benefit decision at this time, with the currently available data showing consistent high efficacy and safety with mortality benefits from 24 controlled trials, would far exceed the strength and validity of the rationales used to adopt the entirety of currently employed therapeutics in COVID-19 given all were adopted in the setting of either

 - weak clinical impacts measured (remdesivir, monoclonal antibodies, convalescent plasma);